gitronald/WebSearcher/README.md

 ---
 ## Similar Packages

-Many other methods for scraping web search in python exist, but many of these projects have been abandoned, but I was not able to find one that provided details on the components (e.g. "Answer Boxes" and "Top Stories") and positioning configurations (e.g. a horizontally or vertically oriented carousel) that compose a modern SERP.
+Many other methods for scraping web search in python exist, but many of these projects have been abandoned, and I was not able to find one that provided details on the components (e.g. "Answer Boxes" and "Top Stories") and positioning configurations (e.g. a horizontally or vertically oriented carousel) that compose a modern SERP.

 Some of the other projects are still ongoing and very interesting in their own ways.
 Arranged by increasing URL length.
 Feel free to add to the list through a pull request if you are aware of others: